nsavageJVM/hivemodule/README.md

 there is a complicated relationship between the RegX class and datanucleus

-1. java.lang.ClassNotFoundException: org/apache/hadoop/hive/contrib/serde2/RegexSerDe
+1) java.lang.ClassNotFoundException: org/apache/hadoop/hive/contrib/serde2/RegexSerDe
-this class in in
+this class in

 maven dependency tree,
-the  $HADOOP_HOME/lib directory
+the  $HADOOP_HOME/lib directory,
-the  $HIVE_HOME/lib directory
+the  $HIVE_HOME/lib directory.

-it is a mystery why it is not being picked up at runtime
+it is a mystery why it is not being picked up at runtime.

-2. a new ClassNotFound org/datanucleus/store/types/backed/Map
+2) a new ClassNotFound org/datanucleus/store/types/backed/Map
 this class is also in the Maven dependency tree it is a mystery why it is not being picked up at runtime